 Overall, vertically integrated cannabis companies are able to:

 - Increase profitability

 - Reduce costs for consumers

 - Direct link to market

-- Take advantages over competition
+- Take advantage of the competition

 - No reliance on suppliers